aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 The video below takes a Bank Transaction Dataset Example.
-The dataset has two features; the number of children and accounts and the objective is to predict how many transactions will a user make at the bank.
+The dataset has two features; the number of children and accounts, and the objective is to predict how many transactions a user will make at the bank.

 The video covers the following aspects:
 * How neural network model uses data to make predictions
 * How the information is transferred from the input layer to the output layer (through weights and hidden layers)
 * The calculation of the value of each neuron in hidden layers using weights and the input values
-* And finally calculating the output
+* And finally, calculating the output

-Note: In the video, the inputs (2,3) and weight allocation (1, -1, etc) are randomly assigned for the purpose of explanation.
+Note: In the video, the inputs (2,3) and weights (1, -1, etc.) are randomly assigned for an explanation.
 NO need to bother to know how they started appearing all of a sudden!